-http://hq.environmental.usace.armv.mil/programs/fuds/fudsinv/fudsinv.html.
+http://hq.environmental.usace.army.mil/programs/fuds/fudsinv/fudsinv.html.

-The proposed multi-family residential development will not conflict with air traffic nor emergency evacuation plans.
-The site is just over three miles north from the Hesperia Airport and is therefore not within a restricted use zone associated with air operations (36).
+The proposed subdivision will not conflict with air traffic nor emergency evacuation plans.
+The site is just over three miles east from the Hesperia Airport and is therefore not within a restricted use zone associated with air operations (36).
 Consequently, implementation of the project will not cause safety hazards to air operations.
 The site is also not along an emergency evacuation route or near a potential emergency shelter (37).
 Consequently, the project will not interfere with emergency evacuation plans.

 The project's potential for exposing people and property to fire and other hazards was also examined.
-The site is located within an urbanized area and is not in an area susceptible to wildland fires.
+The site is located within an urbanized area.
 The southernmost and westernmost portions of the City are at risk, due primarily to proximity to the San Bernardino National Forest (38 & 43).
 All new structures associated with this project will be constructed to the latest building standards including applicable fire codes.
+All residences are required to have fire sprinklers.
+San Bernardino County Fire administers the weed abatement program to reduce the potential of vegetation fires.
 Consequently, approval of the project will not have any impact upon or be affected by hazards and hazardous materials with compliance with an approved HMBP and required mitigation measures.

 IX.
 HYDROLOGY AND WATER QUALITY.
-Would the project: 돠 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements (39)? Х b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted) (41 & 42)? Х c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site (44)? Х d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site (44)?
-X e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff (44)? Х f) Otherwise substantially degrade water quality (44)? Х g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary of Flood Insurance Rate Map or other flood hazard delineation map (4 & 45)? Х h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows (4, 45 & 54)? Х i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam (44 & 53)?
-X j) Inundation by seiche, tsunami, or mudflow (46) ? Х -- -- -- -- --- --
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact Vo Impact Pote Sigr Imp Les: Sigr Mitio Les: Sigr Imp No a) Violate any water quality standards or waste discharge requirements (39)? Х b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted) (41 &amp; 42)?
+X c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site (44) ? Х d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site (44)? Х e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff (44)? Х f) Otherwise substantially degrade water quality (44)? Х g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary of Flood Insurance Rate Map or other flood hazard delineation map (4 & 45)? Х h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows (4, 45 & 54)? Х i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam (44 & 53)? Х j) Inundation by seiche, tsunami, or mudflow (46)? Х -- --- --